tomasmuller/openshift-neo4jtemplate/POST.md

 7. Clone your recently created app.

-8. If you are new to OpenShift (like me), read the default README file.
+8. If you are new to OpenShift, read the default README file.
 It will help you a lot.
 For example: in Repo layout explanation, we have this line:

   ../data - For persistent data (also in env var OPENSHIFT_DATA_DIR)